simplocms/docs/docs/modules/helpers.md

 **`Module::macro($name, $macro)`**

 The `macro` method belongs to the `Illuminate\Support\Traits\Macroable` trait and because of this module's package uses the trait, you can use macros during working with modules.
-The working with macros in modules is the same like in Laravel.
+The working with macros in the modules is the same like in Laravel.
 Just call the `macro` method and pass two mandatory parameters, where the `$name` is the macro's name and the `$macro` is callable function, which will be called.

 Return example: